Football clubs

 Ticehurst FC emblem

-Ticehurst were established in 1895 and spent their formative years competing in the Ticehurst League and Tunbridge Wells League.
-There are reports that suggest the club first played at the village recreation ground, before quickly moving to the Bell Field, where they have remained ever since.
+Ticehurst were founded in 1895 and played in the Ticehurst League and Tunbridge Wells League during their early years.
+Reports suggest they first used the village recreation ground before quickly relocating to Bell Field, where they have remained ever since.

-The club joined the Hastings League ahead of the 1951-52 season, where they competed throughout the 1950s and appear to have joined the East Sussex League by the late 1960s.
+The club joined the Hastings League ahead of the 1951–52 season and competed there throughout the 1950s, appearing to have moved to the East Sussex League by the late 1960s.

 Wadhurst Toc H